GoXLR-on-Linux/goxlr-utility/README.md

 using the `goxlr-utility` package.
 If you're a MacOS user, check out the [MacOS Project](https://github.com/Adelenade/GoXlr-Macos) for a more integrated implementation.

+The GoXLR Utility is also available via `winget` on Windows, and will automatically update when new releases occur.

 <sup>1</sup> Windows requires the official device drivers provided by TC-Helicon.
 If you have the official app
 installed you don't need to do anything, otherwise download the latest drivers from TC-Helicon's website [here](https://go.tc-helicon.com/GoXLR_driver_5.12).